Fullerton station (CTA): Demon Dogs

 In 1983, the CTA decided to lease the space beneath Fullerton to a business.
 The CTA, led by chairman Michael Cardilli, granted the lease to Peter Schivarelli, a friend and former coworker of Cardilli's.
 Schivarelli built the hot dog stand Demon Dogs in the space.
 While Schivarelli paid for the construction of the stand, he owed a low rent on the property, and the CTA paid the utility bills for the building.
 The CTA ended this arrangement in 1998 upon its being made public, and Schivarelli sued the CTA as a result.
 A trial court ruled in favor of Schivarelli, but the CTA appealed the decision, and it was overturned by an appellate court.
 Demon Dogs remained open until 2005, when it was removed during the station's reconstruction.

 Brown Line Capacity Expansion Project

 Fullerton station underwent reconstruction as part of the Brown Line Capacity Expansion Project.
 The new station has wider platforms and elevators to ensure that it meets ADA accessibility requirements.
 The new platforms are able to accommodate 10-car trains, allowing for future expansion of the Red Line.
-Because of its importance, the station remained open throughout the entire project unlike other stations which face temporary closures.
-This will be achieved by the use of a temporary station house that opened on October 8, 2006.
+Because of its importance, the station remained open throughout the entire project, unlike other stations which faced temporary closures.
+This was achieved by the use of a temporary station house that opened on October 8, 2006.

 The renovation project has not been without controversy.
 The demolition of both the well known Demon Dogs hot dog stand and DePaul University's 1929 Gothic-style Hayes-Healy Athletic Center were unsuccessfully contested.
 Elevators were placed into service on December 31, 2009, making Fullerton accessible for customers with disabilities.